Anisotropic function estimation using multi-bandwidth Gaussian processes: Introduction

 A key idea in frequentist adaptive estimation is to narrow down the search for an ``optimal'' estimator within a class of estimators indexed by a smoothness or bandwidth parameter, and make a data-driven choice to select the proper bandwidth.
 In a Bayesian context, one would place a prior on the bandwidth parameter and model-average across different values of the bandwidth through the posterior distribution.
-The parameter $a$ in the squared-exponential covariance kernel $c$ plays the role of a scaling or inverse bandwidth. \citet{van2009adaptive} showed that with a gamma prior on $a^d$, one obtains the minimax rate of posterior contraction $n^{-\alpha/(2 \alpha + d)}$ up to a logarithmic factor for $\alpha$-smooth functions adaptively over all $\alpha > 0$.
+The parameter $a$ in the squared-exponential covariance kernel $c$ plays the role of a scaling or inverse bandwidth. \citet {van2009adaptive} showed that with a gamma prior on $a^d$, one obtains the minimax rate of posterior contraction $n^{-\alpha/(2 \alpha+ d)}$ up to a logarithmic factor for $\alpha$-smooth functions adaptively over all $\alpha> 0$.

-In multivariate problems involving even moderate number of dimensions, the assumption of the true function being in an isotropic smoothness class characterized by a single smoothness parameter seems restrictive.
-Practitioners often use a non-homogeneous variant of the squared exponential covariance kernel given by $c(s, t) = \exp( - \sum_{j=1}^d a_j |s_j - t_j|^2)$.
-A separate scaling variable $a_j$ for the different dimensions incorporates dimension specific effects in the covariance kernel, intuitively enabling better approximation of functions in anisotropic smoothness classes.
-In particular, one can let a subset of the covariates drop out of the covariance kernel by setting some of the scales $a_j$ to zero.
-Such a model was recently studied in \cite{savitsky2011variable}, who used a point mass mixture prior on $\rho_j =- \log a_j \in [0,1]$. \cite{zou2010nonparametric} also used a similar model for high-dimensional non-parametric variable selection.
-Although this is an attractive scheme for anisotropic modeling and dimension reduction in non-parametric regression problems with encouraging empirical performance, there hasn't been any theoretical studies of asymptotic properties in related models in a Bayesian framework.
+In most multivariate applications, the isotropic smoothness assumption seems too restrictive.
+Potentially, one can incorporate a separate scaling variable $a_j$ for each dimension using the covariance kernel $c(s,t) = \exp(-\sum_{j=1}^d a_j |s_j-t_j|^2)$, intuitively enabling better approximation of anisotropic functions.
+Such kernels, going by the name \emph{automatic relevance determination} (ARD), have been heavily used in the machine learning community; see, for example, \citet{rasmussen2004gaussian} and references therein. \citet{zou2010nonparametric} and \citet{savitsky2011variable} recently considered such a model, with point mass mixture priors on the $a_j$'s.
+Although this is an attractive approach with encouraging empirical performance, there has not been any theoretical studies of asymptotic properties of related models in a Bayesian framework.